Under the Lights podcast presented by SYNLawn: Now available

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Mountain Brook vs. Oxford matchup, in a big Class 6A, Region 6 showdown.
+This week's Game of the Week will send Kyle to the Homewood at Mountain Brook matchup, in a local rivalry game.

-Also featured is an interview with Mountain Brook communications specialist William Galloway, who doubles as the play-by-play announcer for the Spartans this fall.
+Also featured is an interview with Homewood senior quarterback Will Myers, who has helped lead the Patriots to a 5-0 start on the season.

-Hoover hosts Prattville, while Spain Park plays at home against Benjamin Russell this Friday.
+Hoover hosts Parker this week, while Spain Park travels to James Clemens.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.